 We intend to deliver high quality teaching and learning to give children the opportunity to succeed in physical education and attain crucial life skills.
 We intend to teach children to work as part of a team in collaboration with each other and to work cooperatively in a fair and honest manner.
 We also want to teach children essential safety skills such as learning to swim.
 Our varied curriculum aims to improve the well-being and fitness of all children not only through the physical aspect but also through the values and discipline that PE promotes.

-Physical Education (PE) at Pudsey Lowtown Primary School provides challenging and enjoyable learning through a range of sporting activities including; gymnastics, dance, invasion games, net and wall games, strike and field games, swimming and outdoor adventurous.
-The long term plan sets out the PE units which are to be taught throughout the year and ensures the National Curriculum objectives are met.
-Pupils participate in 2 hours of PE each week which take place over one afternoon.
-We made the decision that children from years 1-6 come to school in their PE kit on PE day.
-This has saved on changing time, therefore ensuring that children participate in 2 full hours of PE each week.
-Most sessions are split into 2 sessions lasting 1 hour each and will consist of 2 separate sporting disciplines.
-The exception to this is, when children in Key Stage 2 attend a specialised gymnastics establishment for their gymnastics sessions.
-This session incorporates a 30 minute walk to and from the venue which ensures their 2 hours of PE is still met.
+PE at Pudsey Lowtown Primary School provides challenging and enjoyable learning through a range of sporting activities including; gymnastics, dance, invasion games, net and wall games, strike and field games, swimming and outdoor adventurous.
+The long term plan sets out the PE units which are to be taught throughout the year and ensures the national curriculum objectives are met.
+Pupils participate in 2 hours of PE each week which takes place over one afternoon.
+We made the decision that children come to school in their PE kit on PE day.
+This has saved on changing time, therefore ensures children participate in 2 full hours of PE each week.
+Most sessions are split into 2 session lasting 1 hour each and will consist of 2 separate sporting disciplines.
 Children in year 4 attend swimming lessons throughout the year at the local leisure centre.
+This session incorporates a 30 minute walk to and from the venue.
+Additionally to this, year 4 will participate in a 30 minute fitness session prior to their swimming session.
+This will ensure their 2 hours of PE is still met

-In addition to the PE sessions, children are invited to attend a varied range of extra-curricular activities which take place after school and at lunchtime.
+In addition to the PE sessions children are invite to attend a varied range of extra-curricular activities which take place after school and at lunchtime.

 Children are invited to participate in competitive sporting events in the local area.
 These events have an inclusive approach and encourage children of all abilities to experience an element of competition against other schools in the area.
 All events are thoroughly enjoyed by children and develop teamwork and leadership skills as well as promoting physical development and mental well-being.